FabienRoger/Countergen/docs/_build/html/_sources/countergentorch/usage.rst.txt

 Installation
 ------------

-To use Countergen, first install it using pip:
+To use CounterGen, first install it using pip:

 .. code-block:: console